Menu

 If you already have coverage, getting pregnant should not impact your coverage at all.

-If you’re applying for cover, pregnancy can impact the quotes you receive.
+Pregnancy can impact the quotes you receive if you’re applying for cover.
 However, it’s not because of the pregnancy itself.
-It’s actually due to certain health complications you may experience while pregnant.
+It’s due to certain health complications you may experience while pregnant.

-In fact, the realities of pregnancy are already baked into life insurance cover actuarial tables and calculations simply based on biological sex, marital status, and other basic information.
+The realities of pregnancy are already baked into life insurance cover actuarial tables and calculations based on biological sex, marital status, and other essential information.

 The specific sort of health problems that impact your life insurance quotes are things like pregnancy-related anaemia, high blood pressure, or gestational diabetes.

-Most people’s biggest question when applying for life insurance is how much it will cost.
+Most people’s primary concern when applying for life insurance is the cost.
 Will being pregnant increase the cost of your life insurance premiums month to month?

 One exception to all of the above is if you’ve had a child before and you had complications during that pregnancy.